-1120 SW Fifth Ave., Suite 1302, Portland, OR 97204
+1120 SW Fifth Avenue, Portland, OR 97204

-More than just producing data and a tree plan, this project brings communities together.
-Participating in the tree inventory project is a great way to meet your neighbors and connect with others who value our green resources!
+More than just producing data and a tree plan, the Tree Inventory Project brings communities together.
+Participating in the tree inventory project is a great way to meet your neighbors and connect with others who value the trees that make Portland so great!